 \section{DMRG}

-{ To find the GS of a Hamiltonian such as in \eqref{Ham_c} it is judicial to reformulate the problem as a matrix-diagonalization on the Hilbert space $\mathcal{H}$, where the Hamiltonian is a $\text{dim}\left(\mathcal{H}\right)\times \text{dim}\left(\mathcal{H}\right)$ matrix.
-The dimension usually scales exponentially with system size $\text{dim}\left(\mathcal{H}\right) \sim x^{N}$, and the precise value of $x$ depends on the number of internal degrees of freedom. \\
+To find the GS of a Hamiltonian such as in \eqref{Ham_c} it is judicial to reformulate the problem as a matrix-diagonalization on the Hilbert space $\mathfrak{H}$, where the Hamiltonian is a $\text{dim}\left(\mathfrak{H}\right)\times \text{dim}\left(\mathfrak{H}\right)$ matrix.
+The dimension usually scales exponentially with system size $\text{dim}\left(\mathfrak{H}\right) \sim x^{N}$, and the precise value of $x$ depends on the number of internal degrees of freedom. \\

-Whilst symmetries constrain the Matrix form, and may reduce the total dimension considerably, even with that in mind the limits for ED lie in the $N = 20-30$ sites on current devices.
-Thus, approximation algorithms are necessary to determine the GS.
+Whilst symmetries constrain the Matrix form and may reduce the total dimension considerably, even with that in mind the limits for ED lie in the $N = 20-30$ sites on current devices.
+Thus, approximation algorithms are necessary to determine the GS. \\

-A powerful and by now well established iterative scheme to find the GS is the \emph{density matrix renormalization group} (DMRG) method, developed by White in the early nineties \cite{PhysRevLett.69.2863, PhysRevB.48.10345}.
-This algorithm computes lowest energy eigenstates of quantum systems, by truncating the dimension of $\mathcal{H}$ on each site at $D$ (bond-dimension) with respect to some cut-off $\epsilon$.
-By \emph{sweeping} through the system back-and-forth this iteratively improves the initial guess $\psi_{0}$ for a ground state, and in the language of \emph{matrix product states} (MPS) it is essentially a gradient descent \cite{Schollw_ck_2011}.
+A powerful and by now well-established iterative scheme to find the GS is the \emph{density matrix renormalization group} (DMRG) method, developed by White in the early nineties \cite{PhysRevLett.69.2863, PhysRevB.48.10345}.
+This algorithm computes the lowest energy eigenstates of quantum systems, by truncating the dimension of $\mathfrak{H}$ on each site at $D$ (bond dimension) at some cut-off value $\epsilon$.
+By \emph{sweeping} through the system back-and-forth this iteratively improves the initial guess $|\psi_{0}\rangle$ for a ground state, and in the language of \emph{matrix product states} (MPS) it is essentially a gradient descent \cite{Schollw_ck_2011}.
 See figure \ref{fig:DMRG_method} for a visual representation of the originally conceived DMRG algorithms for both infinite and finite systems.
 A standard marker for the convergence of the DMRG algorithm is the energy variance, which indicates how close the optimized state is to a true eigenstate.
-Another crucial marker when computing correlation functions or extracting central charges, is the convergence of the entanglement entropy. \\
+Another crucial marker when computing correlation functions or extracting central charges is the convergence of the entanglement entropy. \\